How do I find internships?

-- Assess if you need or truly want to receive credit for this internship.
+- Receiving credit for an internship done over summer will require additional payment for those credits.
+Assess if you need or truly want to receive credit for this internship.

 - Not all internships require academic credit.
 Be sure that your internship either requires you to receive credit or that you want to gain credit prior to proceeding.

 - Credit for internships are available through selected academic departments or the INT 200 option.

 - You must apply for credit through the Registrar’s Office PRIOR to the start of your internship!

 How do I fund my internship?

 Through the generosity of Lafayette alumni, parents, and the senior class, the Gateway Career Center has a number of internship stipends available to support students doing unpaid, underpaid or high cost summer internships.
 These vary in amount and some are designated by career focus and geographical location.
 View Summer Funding Tutorial AND review the following for specifics: